 “We want to be better next year than we are this year.
 Nothing less.
 Nothing more.”

-As my friend and colleague Dr. Greg Fitz, Dean of the Medical School, has written elsewhere, it is within the context of limitless possibilities that UT Southwestern seeks to educate physicians and scientists for the future of medicine, today.
+As my friend and colleague Greg Fitz, M.D., Dean of the Medical School, has written elsewhere, it is within the context of limitless possibilities that UT Southwestern seeks to educate physicians and scientists for the future of medicine, today.

 I hope the information you find on this website will be helpful as you explore centers of excellence in medical education, research, and patient care.
 If you have further specific questions about Internal Medicine, please contact us.
 Come help us be better next year than we are this year.
 Come help us build the future of medicine, today.